 Historic ConfessionsRegarding the Authority of Scripture

-Throughout the history of the church, certain men have made profound statements regarding the authority of Scripture.
+Throughout the church’s history, certain men have made profound statements regarding the authority of Scripture.
 These are found in what we call historic creeds or historic confessions.
-On this page, we have outlined four historic confessions – The Belgic Confession, London Baptist Confession, Westminster Confession, and Chicago Statement on Biblical Inerrancy – providing only their sections that refer to the authority of Scripture.
+For your convenience, we have compiled four historic confessions, providing only their sections that refer to the authority of Scripture.
 (See also Historic Creeds.)

 The Belgic Confession – 1561 A.D.
 (Articles 4 & 5)